 Rationale - At Ladybridge we feel that all children have the ability to succeed in education.
 As an inclusive school we have high aspirations for all of our pupils.
 In 2019 we took part in a poverty audit with the University of Manchester and have developed our planning in response to the report and the professional development from that project.
-As well as the 32% of children entitled to Pupil Premium funding Ladybridge has a high population of disadvantaged pupils who are not entitled to pupil premium funding, we know this through our relationships with parents and the number of services that we work with that support our disadvantaged families.
+As well as the 45% of children entitled to Pupil Premium funding Ladybridge has a high population of disadvantaged pupils who are not entitled to pupil premium funding, we know this through our relationships with parents and the number of services that we work with that support our disadvantaged families.
 The school's location is in quintile 5 for deprivation indicators.
-Ladybridge currently has 32% children entitled to pupil premium funding this is higher than national which was 23% in 2020.
+Ladybridge currently has 45% children entitled to pupil premium funding this is higher than national which in 2024.
 Ladybridge has a high percentage of children with SEND who are part of the pupil premium cohort, pupil analysis shows that our SEND population often have 2 or 3 barriers to learning.
 We have an increasing group of children with English as an Additional Language and children who are asylum seekers or refugees.
-We have 2 Looked After children and one child who has a parent in the armed forces.
+We have currently do not have any looked after children or children in the armed forces.
 We ensure that our pupil premium planning is inclusive of the nine protected characteristics listed in the 2010 Equality act and value our diverse families, giving support when needed.

 Intention - Our pupil premium children will attend school in line with non-pupil premium children (at least 95%).
 Our pupil premium children will make good progress from their starting points; they will have a sense of well-being, they will not be hungry, they will have clothes that are suitable for the season and as a result will have good behaviour for learning and will achieve well.
-Pupil premium children that have been negatively affected by covid-19 will have appropriate interventions that will allow them to make at least good progress.